dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 <a name="greedy"></a>

-Greedy matching matches the largest possible string.
-Non-greedy matching, also known as [lazy matching](https://wikipedia.org/wiki/Regular_expression#Lazy_matching), matches the smallest possible string.
+Greedy matching, also known as *maximal matching* attempts to find the longest possible match in the input text that satisfies the [regex](/dotnet/standard/base-types/regular-expressions) pattern.
+Non-greedy matching, also known as lazy matching seeks the shortest possible match in the input text that satisfies the regex pattern.

 [!INCLUDE[](~/includes/routeSlash.md)]